PacificBiosciences/trgt/README.md

   - Users can now define complex repeats by specifying motif sequences in the MOTIFS field and setting STRUC to <`locus_name`>
   - The original MAPQ values in the input reads are now reported in the BAM output
   - BAMlet sample name can now be provided using the `--sample-name` flag; if it not provided, it is extracted from the input BAM or file stem (addressing issue #18)
+- 0.8.0
+  - **Breaking change**: Motif spans and counts (`MS` and `MC` fields) and purity assessment (`AP` field) are now performed with an HMM-based algorithm for all repeats; expect some differences in results relative to the previous versions
+  - Allele purity of zero-length alleles are now reported as missing values in the VCFs
+  - The spanning.bam output file now carries over the QUAL values and mapping strand from the input reads
+  - Added an advanced flag `--output-flank-len` that controls the number of flanking bases reported in the spanning.bam files and shown in trvz plots
+  - A crash that may occur on BAMs where methylation was called twice has been fixed
+  - Optimizations to the `--genotyper=cluster` mode, including haploid genotyping of the X chromosome when `--karyotype` is set to `XY`

 ### DISCLAIMER

 THIS WEBSITE AND CONTENT AND ALL SITE-RELATED SERVICES, INCLUDING ANY DATA, ARE PROVIDED "AS IS," WITH ALL FAULTS, WITH NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY, SATISFACTORY QUALITY, NON-INFRINGEMENT OR FITNESS FOR A PARTICULAR PURPOSE.
 YOU ASSUME TOTAL RESPONSIBILITY AND RISK FOR YOUR USE OF THIS SITE, ALL SITE-RELATED SERVICES, AND ANY THIRD PARTY WEBSITES OR APPLICATIONS.
 NO ORAL OR WRITTEN INFORMATION OR ADVICE SHALL CREATE A WARRANTY OF ANY KIND.
 ANY REFERENCES TO SPECIFIC PRODUCTS OR SERVICES ON THE WEBSITES DO NOT CONSTITUTE OR IMPLY A RECOMMENDATION OR ENDORSEMENT BY PACIFIC BIOSCIENCES.